davestephens/CompleteHipChat/README.md

 ## TODO

+- Work out how to write some meaningful tests.
 - Deal with result sets from the API that are larger than the MaxResults parameter.
 - More cmdlets!
-- Tidy up with reference to the [PowerShell Best Practises and Style Guide](https://github.com/PoshCode/PowerShellPracticeAndStyle)
+- Tidy up with reference to the [PowerShell Best Practises and Style Guide](https://github.com/PoshCode/PowerShellPracticeAndStyle).

 ## Contributing